melonproject-archive/documentation/chapters/asset.md

 # Assets

-Assets are the underlying constituent members of a water<b>melon</b> Fund.
-Assets are exclusively Tokens on the Ethereum blockchain implementing the ERC20 or ERC223 standard token interfaces.

 Token assets are the underlying constituent members of a water<b>melon</b> Fund.
 These token assets are exclusively Ethereum blockchain tokens implementing the ERC20 standard token interface.

 ## Asset Eligibility